nonnontrivial/ctts/README.md

 snapshot-1   | 2025-03-08 15:45:26,089 - INFO - published data for 30 cells to brightness.snapshot
 ```

-5. run `consume.py` in `scripts/` to confirm brightness messages are published to the queue
+5. run `consume.py` in `scripts/` to record brightness messages that are published to the queue

 > should print similar to the following to stdout: